Boyadjie/angular-training/Workbook/03_components.md

 ### Creating the "product" component

-- Create a product component with the shell command `ng g c product` and move the corresponding code into it
+- Create a product component with the shell command `ng g c productCard` and move the corresponding code into it

-- Add a file `product.types.ts` in the same directory (`src/app/product/`) and define the product interface
+- Use the shell command `ng g i product` in the same directory (`src/app/product/`) and define the product interface:

 ```ts
 export interface Product {